waco-org/waco-python/README.md

 An opinionated Ansible role that allows you to perform system and/or source Python installations and to complement them by creating custom virtualenv's and installing Ansible, Mercurial or Sphinx.
-Currently only Red Hat open distributions are supported, i.e. CentOS 8, CentOS 7, Fedora 35 and Fedora 34.
-RHEL 8 and 7 are not tested, but should work without problems.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives.
+At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35 and Fedora 34.

 Requirements
 ------------